php-repos/phpkg/CONTRIBUTING.md

 ## Running tests

-In order to install Saeghe for contributing, run the following command:
+In order to run tests for contributing, run the following command:

 ```shell
 ./test-runner